grumpycoders/pcsx-redux/src/mips/tests/gte-latency-lzcs/RESULTS.md

 Two passes ran.
 The first swept 29 sampled values (tickets `ticket_e823cd7c-9216-4865-9675-02489363697a`, `ticket_a522870c-ed70-4164-9b34-95781ab41116`, `ticket_67717456-a02a-44b1-861b-85a02de91de3`, `ticket_a40ad643-6894-4ae8-9d3d-2b408e3e33fc`, same four devices) and gave the identical answer.
-The table above is the second pass, which sweeps all 64 counts at two popcounts each and is the one to cite, because the first pass's writeup described a sample as complete coverage.
+The table above is the second pass, which sweeps all 64 counts at two popcounts each and is the one to cite.

 SCPH-9002 (PAL) was submitted twice and failed both times.
 Not measured, and nothing here should be read as covering PAL.

-Corrected 2026-09-12 20:1x: the line above used to say the first attempt "was never dispatched" and "sat QUEUED".
-That was read off the submit client's stdout, which is the wrong instrument.
-Both attempts were LEASED, and both ended the same way:
+Both attempts were leased, and both ended the same way.
+The submit client's stdout does not carry the terminal state; read it back from the
+lease:

 | Attempt | Ticket | Lease | Terminal state | Failure |
 |---|---|---|---|---|